 A key indicator of the impact of residential growth on public facilities is the effect on student population in the public schools.
 This indicator is a good way to measure how the increase in residential dwelling units translates into a secondary impact on the services provided by the state and local governments.
 Since 2012, Charles County has experienced an 18 percent increase in residential dwelling units.
-However, the overall growth in the public school population has been relatively flat according to Figure 21 below.
-Total elementary, middle, and high school enrollment in 2013 was 26,261 students versus a total enrollment of 26,640 in 2022.
-This equates to approximately 1.4 percent growth in enrollment over 10 years.
-It can be expected that the general increase in population at the elementary school level will move on to the middle and high school levels, but the general lack of overall growth in total school enrollment over the last 10 years does indicate an easing of growth in the County.
+However, the overall growth in the public school population has been relatively flat according to Figure 22 below.
+Total elementary, middle, and high school enrollment in 2014 was 26,132 students versus a total enrollment of 26,731 in 2023 equating to approximately 2.29 percent growth in enrollment over 10 years, or 0.23% average growth annually.
+It can be expected that the general increase in population at the elementary school level will move on to the middle and high school levels, but the general lack of overall growth in total school enrollment over the last 10 years is noteworthy.

-Figure 21: Charles County School Enrollment History
+Figure 22: Charles County School Enrollment History